rjmccall/swift-evolution/visions/accessors.md

 A `mutate` accessor can only be synthesized using a stored variable or an accessor with an equivalent lifetime guarantee to `mutate`, like `unsafe*MutableAddress`.

-## Some Observations
+## Observations and recommendations

 Based on the above considerations, we can make a few useful observations about how these different accessors complement one another:

-#### Diversity is needed
+### Diversity is needed

-No one pair of accessors suffices to cover the needs of the language:
+No simple set of accessors covers all possible needs in the language.

-* `get`/`set` require the property value to be copyable.
-* `unsafeAddress`/`unsafeMutableAddress` and `borrow`/`mutate` require the value to be already available in memory.
-In particular, the mutating forms cannot be used to store a new value into a collection such as `Dictionary`, since the storage for such a value would not already be initialized.
-* `read`/`modify` exposes the value only for the lifetime of a coroutine, which is itself limited by implementation restrictions.
+`get` typically requires the value type to be copyable. `set` does not by itself, but it does require copies for modification accesses (which are very common) if it's the only available way to mutate the storage.
+Even when copying is possible, performing an unnecessary copy imposes significant performance burdens that are sometimes unacceptable.

+`borrow` and `mutate` are very efficient for the cases they support, but they cannot generalize over all possible implementations, including cases as simple as mutable class properties.
+Even in fully concrete situations, there are good uses for finalization, like what `Dictionary.subscript` does in its `modify`.

+`read` and `modify` require the use of coroutines, which add significant performance overhead and limit how clients can use the value (by both restricting the access scope the value is available for and forcing clients to dynamically finalize the access).

-#### Some combinations are nonsensical
+### Some combinations are useless

-* Providing both a `mutate` and a `modify` for the same property doesn’t make sense.
-If `mutate` is possible, then you can provide the value without making a copy, which means `modify` is unnecessary and redundant.

-#### We need to support existing APIs

-The current Swift API seems to require the following:

-* `set` is needed to be able to initialize new values for subscript operations.  `modify` is capable of doing this for types that can be trivially initialized, but there can be considerable overhead to construct an empty placeholder, expose it for mutation, and then record the final result.
-* Either `borrow` or `read` is needed to provide safe reading of noncopyable values
-* Either `mutate` or `modify` is needed to provide safe mutation of noncopyable values
-* We have `Dictionary` APIs (among others) that expose values as a different type than they are stored.
-These can be supported using `read`/`modify` and storing the transformed value in the coroutine frame for the duration of the access.
-They could also be supported using `get` to return a transformed value, but that would require a more expensive read-modify-write cycle for modifications.
-* Because `read`/`modify` have constraints on the lifetime of the access, they cannot fully replace `borrow`/`mutate`.
+There is no reason to explicitly define both `borrow` and `read`.
+If `borrow` is possible to implement, you don't need to also implement `read`.

+There is no reason to explicitly define both `mutate` and `modify`.
+If `mutate` is possible to implement, you don't need to also implement `modify`.

-#### Address accessors are redundant with borrow/mutate
+### Address accessors are redundant with borrow/mutate

 The `unsafe*Address` accessors should be unnecessary once we have safe `borrow` and `mutate` to replace them.
-But it may take a while to implement the latter, so the former are important interim tools for now.
+But it may take a while to implement the latter, and the former are important tools in the interim.

-#### Minimal sets of accessors

-The above considerations allow us to outline a possible minimal set of accessors:

-* The `borrow`, `mutate`, and `set` accessors provide the absolute minimum required for performant property access.
-* In addition, there are a few APIs (especially Dictionary) that expose transformed values; those require `modify` for performant update operations.
-* Providing a freshly-constructed value on each access requires `get`.

-#### Roadmap
+### Roadmap

 Combining the above, we expect that Swift will converge on a standard set of six accessors — `get`, `set`, `read`, `modify`, `borrow`, and `mutate` — over the next couple of years.